Compass Group PLC – Annual report – 30 September 2022

-Although the impact of COVID-19 is not expected to significantly impact the long term prospects of the Group’s CGUs, the size of the short term shock of the pandemic combined with higher discount rates have reduced the level of headroom in certain CGUs in comparison with the prior year.
-The Group has performed a sensitivity analysis based on changes in key assumptions considered to be reasonably possible by management leaving all other assumptions unchanged.
 The UK CGU is sensitive to reasonably possible changes in key assumptions.
-The UK goodwill principally relates to the Granada transaction in 2001.
-The estimated recoverable amount of the Group’s operations in the UK exceeds its carrying value by £102 million (2020: £285 million).
-The reduction in headroom on prior year mainly reflects an increase in the pre-tax discount rate and, from 1 April 2023, the increase in the UK tax rate.
+Most of the UK goodwill arose in 2000 on the Granada transaction.
+The estimated recoverable amount of the Group’s operations in the UK exceeds its carrying value by £535m (2021: £102m).
 The associated impact of changes in key assumptions on the impairment assessment is presented in the table below.
 The sensitivity analysis presented is prepared on the basis that a change in each key assumption would not have a consequential impact on other assumptions used in the impairment review.

-In order for the recoverable amount to be equal to the carrying value, the pre-tax discount rate would have to be increased by 0.5% (2020: 0.6%), operating profit decreased by 5% (2020: 11%) or the long term growth rate decreased to 1.1% (2020: 1%).
+In order for the recoverable amount to be equal to the carrying value, the pre-tax discount rate would have to be increased by 2.1% (2021: 0.5%), projected operating profit decreased by 23% (2021: 5%) or the long-term growth rate decreased to a decline of 0.1% (2021: growth of 1.1%).
 The directors consider that changes in key assumptions of this magnitude are reasonably possible in the current environment.

 Other than as disclosed above, the directors do not consider that any reasonably possible changes in the key assumptions would cause the value in use of the net operating assets of the individually significant CGUs disclosed above to fall below their carrying values.